tildearrow/furnace/doc/2-interface/asset-list.md

 right-clicking the Save button brings up a menu with the following options:
 - **save raw sample...**: saves the selected sample as raw data.
+- **save all samples...**: saves all samples to the selected folder as .wav files.

 right-clicking a sample in the list brings up a menu:
 - **make instrument**: creates a new instrument which is set to use the selected sample.